Sock Monkey: Popular in Japan

-- The local Volkswagen was developing a car named Tupi (after one of the native tribes of Brazil), but thankfully the codename was changed to Fox before it was released and exported, leading English-speaking countries to reject a car pronounced "to pee"...
+- In Brazil, the local Volkswagen was developing a car named Tupi (after one of the native tribes of the country), but the codename was changed to Fox before it was released and exported, leading English-speaking countries to reject a car pronounced "to pee".

 - "Suka" is used commonly by Filipino speakers in their native language to mean two things: 1) vinegar (by putting stress on the first syllable) and 2) vomit (by putting stress on the second syllable).
 Woe betide to any Filipino who travels to Slavic-speaking countries like Russia and Ukraine and use the same word there as it literally means "bitch".
 Regarding the origins of that word, they're more than likely to get shot if they're around those kind of people.

-- Similarly, the word "Puto" (pronounced poo-TOH) is a type of sweet rice cake in the Philippines, whereas in Spanish it means "Male Prostitute" (female being "Puta").
+- The word "Puto" (pronounced poo-TOH) is a type of sweet rice cake in the Philippines, whereas in Spanish it means "Male Prostitute" (female being "Puta").

 - Another unfortunate word is the Filipino term "Aswang" (Demon(ic Creature) in English).
 Normally not a problem, but one pronouncing that word improperly could accidentally say a combination of "butt" and "male genitalia".
 (Filipino Protip: If it's not a borrowed word, there is no such thing as a long vowel in Filipino.)